Tokenisation Algorithms

 vocab.add(merge(best))

 This is where WordPiece differs most from BPE.
-There is no merge list to replay; instead you scan each word left-to-right and, at every position, take the longest piece in the vocabulary that fits.
-Continuation pieces carry a ## prefix.
-If no prefix matches, the whole word becomes [UNK].
+There is no merge list available; instead you scan each word left-to-right and take the longest piece in the vocabulary that fits.
+The ## prefix is added to any subword that doesn't start a word.

 function wordpiece_encode(word, vocab):